Vegan tips for cyclists

 Veganism is on the rise and it's becoming much easier to either cut down on meat consumption, or entirely.
 Whether you're making a change for your health, the environment or animal welfare, there's never been a better time to try veganism.

-"People think that being a vegan is a huge challenge, but it really isn't," said Cherry.
+"People think that being a vegan is a huge challenge, but it really isn't" says Cherry.

 If you're looking for more support on making changes to your diet, Veganuary has lots of advice to help you.